Church Third Party Uses: What You Don’t Know Can Hurt You!

 Every organization providing services to children should utilize an effective Child Protection Policy and Procedures aimed at reducing the risk of child sexual abuse at the hands of adult staff members or volunteers, or other children.
 An effective child safety system should contain the following elements:

-- Child sexual abuse and grooming awareness training;
+- Child sexual abuse awareness training;

 - Tailored Child Protection Policies and Procedures; and

 - Monitoring and oversight for responding and reporting child abuse.